slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
+- What are we afraid of?
+We’re afraid of growth.
+We’re terrified of exposure.
+Remember, nothing scares the crap out of us more than advancing, because to advance is to move from the known to the unknown.
 -->

 > *'We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light.' -- Plato*